Scaled Quail in the Trans-Pecos

 Search for quail hunting opportunities on public & leased land with an Annual Public Hunting Permit.

-The following graph and table show the annual mean number of Scaled Quail observed per route in the Trans-Pecos region from 2004 to 2018 using randomly selected, 20-mile roadside survey lines.
+The following table shows the annual mean number of Scaled Quail observed per route in the Trans-Pecos region from 2004 to 2018 using randomly selected, 20-mile roadside survey lines.

 |Year||Mean # Quail